-Sickle cell disease (SCD) is a genetic disease that primarily affects African Americans.
-It creates red blood cells that have an abnormal "sickle" shape instead of a normal disc shape.
+Sickle cell disease (SCD) is a genetic disease that primarily affects African Americans, but it can also affect people of Latino, Middle Eastern or Mediteranean descent.
+It creates red blood cells giving them an abnormal "sickle" shape instead of a normal disc shape.

 Sickle cells carry less oxygen and can interrupt healthy blood flow, eventually leading to tissue and organ damage.